 Saturday, February 25, 2017

-Dead world is a zombie comic where the zombies, led by King Zombie, have largely taken over the world.
-They make sodas marketed and sold by Caprice Brands LLC.
-They have 12 flavors centered around characters in the comics.
+Dead World is a zombie comic book series in which the zombies, led by King Zombie, have largely taken control of the world.
+Caprice Brands LLC markets and sells sodas based on characters from the comics.
 Two of these flavors are root beer and vanilla root beer.
-I reviewed the vanilla root beer a while back and rated it 6 out of 12.
+I reviewed the vanilla root beer and rated it 6 out of 12.

-The “regular” root beer is named Twilight Shuffler.
-There is a musclebound, heavily Tattooed, a half-human and half-zombie on the bottle.
-Supposedly, she can move from one dead body to another.
-See odd to me.
+The regular root beer is named Twilight Shuffler.
+The bottle features a muscular, heavily tattooed, half-human and half-zombie character.
+It is claimed that this character can move from one deceased body to another.
+This concept seems peculiar to me.

 Nutrition 12 oz. serving (from the bottle)